-Once you know how exercising can help with anxiety, it's important to know what to do.
-No one is saying you need to go run a marathon to feel better, because that's just not the case.
+Once you know how exercising can help with anxiety, it’s important to know what to do.
+No one is saying you need to run a marathon to feel better because that’s not the case.
 Getting started is the key, however.

 For example, walk to your local shop instead of driving.
-If you take the public transport to work, get off at the stop before and walk the rest of the way.
+If you take public transport to work, get off at the stop before and walk the rest of the way.
 Make a conscious decision to set time aside on a weekly basis for exercising.
-If you immerse yourself into a healthy routine and more importantly, making some ‘you time’.
+If you immerse yourself into a healthy routine and, more importantly, make some ‘you time’.

 Whether you’re a beginner or experienced, design your workout plan around exercises you enjoy and don’t be afraid to try new things out.
 You might find yourself enjoying an exercise that you never imagined you would.

-If you’re still struggling, lower the weights and set yourself achievable goals.
-Not being able to achieve something that shouldn’t be regarded as a failure, it should make you more determined and it adds some excitement to your routine.
+If you’re still struggling, lower the weight and set yourself achievable goals.
+Not being able to achieve something that shouldn’t be regarded as a failure should make you more determined, and it adds some excitement to your routine.